Bridge to Home Program

-The Bridge to Home Program was launched by Mayor Todd Gloria as part of his effort to produce more affordable homes for all San Diegans.
+The Bridge to Home Program was launched in 2021 by Mayor Todd Gloria as part of his effort to produce more affordable homes for all San Diegans.
 The program provides gap financing to qualified developers to make affordable housing projects a reality and create homes for families and individuals who can’t afford market-rate housing—including many at risk or currently experiencing homelessness.
-Funding is provided through a rolling Notice of Funding Availability (NOFA), which has resulted in more than $108 million of funding awards to provide more than 2,000 affordable rental apartment homes.

 Bridge to Home Notice of Funding Availability (NOFA)

-Round 6 Bridge to Home NOFA was released on July 28, 2025.
-The amount of funding available is $15 million total: $10 million of Low and Moderate Income Housing Asset Funds (LMIHAF) and $5 million of Community Development Block Grant (CDBG) funds for property acquisition.
+Round Seven Bridge to Home NOFA was released on Feb.
+2, 2026.
+The amount of funding available is $16.5 million total: $12 million in Low and Moderate Income Housing Asset Funds (LMIHAF) and $4.5 million in Permanent Local Housing Allocation (PLHA) funds.

-There will be a pre-submittal meeting followed by an Emerging Developer Networking Session on Tuesday, August 19, 2025, at 4:00 p.m. at Cal Coast Credit Union Headquarters, located at 9201 Spectrum Center Blvd., San Diego, CA 92123.
+There will be a pre-submittal meeting followed by an Emerging Developer Networking Session on Thursday, Feb.
+26, 2026, at 4 p.m. at Cal Coast Credit Union Headquarters, located at 9201 Spectrum Center Blvd., San Diego, CA 92123.
 Please RSVP to Christie Marcella at cmarcella@sandiego.gov if you plan on attending.
-Please RSVP for the event no later than 5:00 p.m.
-PDT on August 8, 2025, so that we can plan attendance accordingly.
+Please RSVP for the event no later than 5 p.m.
+PDT on Feb.
+20, 2026, so we can plan attendance accordingly.

-The following table summarizes the eligible uses for LMIHAF available with this NOFA.
+The following table summarizes the eligible uses for LMIHAF and PLHA funds available with this NOFA.
 Please review the entire NOFA in detail for more descriptions of funding source requirements and eligible uses.

 |

-The applicant's development team must have passed the City's RFQ process, be on the 2023 RFQ Addendum’s attached list of developers that were pre-qualified through the Dec.
-8, 2020, RFQ, or submit RFQ qualifications for consideration by Friday, Sept.
-12, 2025, at 5 p.m.
+Those wishing to submit RFQ qualifications for consideration must do so by March 23, 2026, at 5 p.m.
 PDT, and be deemed eligible.
 For more details on previous RFQ processes, please see - RFQ: Affordable Housing Developers.

 NOFA and Attachments

-- Attachment E City's Affordable Housing Master Plan
+- Attachment A City's Affordable Housing Master Plan

 - Attachment F FY2023-2026 Economic Development Strategy